-You can keep different types of reference material: simple texts, links to websites where the information resides and attached files that you will be able to see from anywhere.
+You can store different types of reference material: a simple text, a link to a web page where the information resides, an attached file that you will be able to see anywhere.

-It is highly recommended to classify the reference material using suitable tags, so that you can quickly find the information related to a topic.
+It is highly recommended to classify the reference material using suitable tags, as they will allow you to quickly locate information related to a topic.

-When you include links to websites in your Reference Material items, you should use full URLs instead of the shortened URLs provided by services like bit.ly, since no one can guarantee that the latter will work within a few months.
+When you include links to other web pages in your Reference Material items, try to use full URLs and avoid using shortened URLs provided by services like bit.ly — no one guarantees that they will continue to work within a while.

 Attaching local files

-You can attach files to any task in your system.
-Attachments to simple tasks are available while the task is active, and will be automatically removed from the system once you complete the task, since they are no longer needed and consume part of your storage quota.
+You can also attach files that you have stored on your computer or internal network.
+Files attached to tasks will be available while the task is active, and will be automatically deleted from the system after the task is completed, since they are no longer needed and consume part of your storage quota.

-However, items kept in the Reference Material list will always be available.
+However, the files you store in the Reference Material list will always be available.

 You can attach to each item as many files as you need.
 There is a limit of 50MB per file.
 Also, the total amount of storage used by your files cannot exceed 5GB.
-At any time, you can check in your Account the amount of storage you are using.
+At any time, you can check the amount of storage you are using in the Account section.

 Projects and Evernote